gerbless/react-tutorial/flux/readme.md

 ![flux-vs-mvc][flux-vs-mvc-source]

-To really understand what is the big deal with flux instead of just using MVC as always.
-Let's understand what MVC means in front-end side.
+To really understand what is the big deal using flux instead of traditional MVC, let's understand what MVC means for front-end side.

 ## MVC

-MVC is a software pattern design that allow us to separate our systems/apps/programs into at least 3 layers that will be described right now
+MVC is a software pattern design that allow us to split our systems/apps/programs into at least 3 layers that will be described right now.

-- **Model** is the layer that represents data and business logic inside our software.
-This layer is commonly done in Javascript taking a JSON object as a store or using an indexed db in browser side.
+- **Model** is the layer that represents business data and business logic inside our software.
+This layer is commonly done in Javascript, taking a JSON object as a store or using an indexed db in browser side.
-- **View** is the layer that represents data to user in a meaningful way.
-Also, this layer is responsible to react to user interactions creating actions.
+- **View** is the layer that represents the data to users in a meaningful way.
+Also, this layer is responsible to handle user interactions creating actions.
 - **Controller** this layer is responsible to bind view actions to make updates directly to our model in a secure way.
 Also, all the changes done in model layer can be abstracted in this layer to send this info to view layer.

 As you can see, this representation of MVC differs a little from original back-end side version of MVC.
 This is because in front-end side, all these layers have a little blurry line between them.
-It is too common that this separation can be easily forgotten.
+That's why it's difficult to apply pure MVC in frontend.

-So, for these cases in front-end we have alternatives to pure version of MVC, they are called MV* versions.
-In these versions, our MV* can be represented as MVC(model-view-controller), MVVM(model-view-viewmodel) and so on.
+Thus, for these cases in front-end we have alternatives to pure version of MVC.
+They are called MV* versions.
+These can be represented as MVC(model-view-controller), MVVM(model-view-viewmodel) and so on.

 Just to show you an example of this, we can see this picture to understand best

 ![mvc-1][mvc-source-0]

-It is important to say, that some frameworks like Angular and Ember to make things simpler, they offer to do a big step creating two-way data binding.
-This, allow us to synchronize our view updates directly into model and viceversa.
+It is important to say which frameworks like Angular, to make things simpler, they offer to do a big step creating two-way data binding.
+This allow us to synchronize our view updates directly into model and viceversa.

-However, when apps grew bigger, this approach can give us some headaches trying to figure out what race condition is being triggered after few actions.
+However, when apps grew bigger, this approach can give us some headaches trying to figure out which race condition is being triggered after few actions between multiple views.

-To demonstrate what i am saying, let me show you this(this picture represents perfectly what I have to live some time ago).
+To demonstrate what I am saying here, let me show you this(this picture represents perfectly what I have to live some time ago).

 ![mvc-nightmare][mvc-source-1]